stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 3. Next, activate synchronization: **Administration** > **Users** > **Standard membership for new users** > check **Enable automatic user creation from the platform.**.
 4. You also need to select a *main membership*.
 This is only needed for Stratsys, not Azure AD Sync.
 However, make sure you select a suitable *group*.
+5. Select a standard department.
+This will be used if the user does not have a department in Azure AD.

 .. figure:: images/StratsysEnableUserCreation.png